-International students are asked to complete a Homestay Information Form and write a short letter of introduction to their prospective host family.
+International students are asked to complete a Homestay Application Form and write a short letter of introduction to their prospective homestay family.
 As much as possible, their requests are taken into consideration when the Homestay Coordinator determines placement.
-However, even if requested, it will not always be possible to match a student with a host family having children in the same age range as the student.
+However, even if requested, it will not always be possible to match a student with a homestay family having children in the same age range as the student.
 In every case, the Homestay Coordinator will make every effort to provide the best situation for the student.
+Generally an International student is not place in a homestay family where the host children are over the age of 13 and the opposite sex.
+There are exceptions to this, with the permission of the International Coordinator and the student's family agrees in writing to this living arrangement.

 Ordinarily, we do not place more than one student per home.
 Where there is an exception, students must be of the same sex and have a different first language.
-A host family is not permitted to have more than two students.
-If a host family has a student placement through another agency, the Homestay Coordinator must be informed.
+If a homestay family has a student placement through another agency, the Homestay Coordinator must be informed.
 Our Homestay Program complies with the MOE Homestay Guidelines 2018